microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/licensing.md

 ---

 <a name="definition"></a>
-**The Licensing & SaaS capability refers to the specialized competency in managing and optimizing the financial aspects of software licensing agreements and Software as a Service (SaaS) investments within an organization.**
+**Licensing & SaaS refers to the specialized competency in managing and optimizing the financial aspects of software licensing agreements and Software as a Service (SaaS) investments within an organization.**
 {: .fs-6 .fw-300 }

 This capability involves optimizing the procurement, deployment, and utilization of licensed software and SaaS solutions to achieve cost-efficiency while meeting business needs.